 The treatment of Addison disease is glucocorticoid replacement.
 If the infection is the inciting event of a crisis or the cause of primary adrenal failure, it must be treated aggressively.
 Patients in shock will require intravenous hydration and often, dextrose.

-In patients with established adrenal insufficiency, hydrocortisone is the treatment of choice, with 100 mg IV q8H being the standard dose.
+In patients with established adrenal insufficiency, hydrocortisone is the treatment of choice, with 100 mg IV every 8 hours being the standard dose.
 Hydrocortisone has some mineralocorticoid effect in case the patient has deficient aldosterone.
 In an undiagnosed patient, dexamethasone (4 mg initial bolus) should be used, as this does not interfere with cortisol assays.
 Mineralocorticoid replacement with fludrocortisone may be required but is not usually necessary in an acute adrenal crisis.

 If patients with adrenal insufficiency require surgery, a stress dose of glucocorticoids must be given and continued for 24 hours after the procedure.